Phase 2RAG and Tool Calling·13 min read

 Precision = relevant results / total returned results

-If you return 10 chunks and only 6 are actually useful, your precision is 60%.
+If you return 10 documents and only 6 are actually useful, your precision is 60%.
 High precision means less noise in your context window.

 # script_id: day_023_indexing_querying_updating/precision_metric